 The Ministry of Education provided the prestigious Palacio de Bellas Artes for the speeches.
 The ambassador of the Spanish Republic, which had not fallen yet, sat in attendance.
 Alfred Miller wrote for the New York "Deutsche Volksecho" - (p91 - Pohle "Exil")

 The lectures were presented at weekly intervals.
 The second was on the German poet and writer Heinrich Heine, who famously said, Where they burn books, in the end they will also burn people.
-Other topics were forbidden music and burned books, which discussed specific writers living in exile such as the Nobel winner Thomas Mann.
+Other topics were forbidden music and banned authors (burned books), which discussed specific writers in exile such as Nobel winner Thomas Mann.
 The last topic of the first series was on economics, specifically the German economists, Hegel, Marx and Engels.
 There were musical performances between speeches and the entire series was broadcast on government radio stations.

 On May 17, 1938, the LPC organized a memorial service for Carl von Ossietzky in the Palacio de Bellas Artes.
 Ossietzky was a German pacificist who received the 1935 Nobel Peace Prize as a prisoner in a German concentration camp and died as a prisoner on 4 May 1938.

 Later in 1938 two more lecture series were given that were more political and less cultural.
 Many of the speakers were significant political figures who held office in the government or were high up in the ruling party or unions.
 By hosting in the Palacio, and broadcasting on government radio, it gave the definite appearance that the government was promoting the Liga Pro Cultura Alemana.
 The highlight of all the lecture series, Pohle says, were the talks given by the charismatic Lombardo Toledano.